Acknowledgement to my correspondent Mr. Silvio Hénin, Milan, Italy, for his pioneering work on Guinigi’s calculating machine.

 In the 1850s (or even earlier) Count Niccola Guinigi-Magrini, a nobleman from Lucca, Italy, designed and made a simple dial adder (which he called Manipolatore Aritmetico—Arithmetical Manipulator) with a unique design that summed eight-digit figures up to 99,999,999.
 Now the only surviving device is exposed in the Arithmeum Museum, Bonn, Germany (see the lower images).
 Arithmeum recently uploaded a 3D animated video made by a student of Computer Science, showing the functionality of the machine in detail and also giving an impression of its operation and aesthetics (see the Arithmeum video)

-On the lid of the device is attached an engraved brass plate with the inscription N. GUINIGI Invento ed Eseguı 1858 (N. Guinigi Invented and Built in 1858).
+On the device lid is attached an engraved brass plate with the inscription N. GUINIGI Invento ed Eseguı 1858 (N. Guinigi Invented and Built in 1858).
 Guinigi even asserted that he had used his Manipolatore for 19 years while performing the duty of some administration task in the town council of Capannori, near Lucca.
 So probably his device had been designed much earlier than 1858.

 The calculating machine of Guinigi was presented in the newspaper Monitore Toscano, published in Florence on 10 February 1859.
 There is also a letter from Tito Gonnella (another Italian inventor of calculating machines) to Filippo Corridi, president of the Tuscan Academy of Arts and Manufacturing (Accademia Toscana di Arti e Manifatture), dated 26 February 1859, in which Gonnella complained that the academy had ignored two calculators he invented and built between 1857 and 1859, but acknowledged the arithmetical machine of Guinigi.